Tara Frater is a Partner based in the Barbados office of Lex Caribbean, a pan-Caribbean regional law firm.

 Tara writes regularly and has been published in the STEP Journal, the IFC Review, the Wealth Advisors Handbook, Business Barbados, the Times Special Report on Barbados and the Nation Newspaper.
 In addition, she enjoys human interest articles and has written such pieces for M-People / MACO Magazine, and the Business BVI Magazine.

-Tara serves as a Director of the Barbados International Business Association (BIBA), and as the Chair of BIBA’s Marketing and Communications Committee.
-She is, in addition, the Vice President of the STEP Barbados Branch and made the Citywealth IFC Power Women Top 200 List in 2015 and 2014, which recognises women of influence in government, private wealth, private client advisory and philanthropy across international financial centres.
+Tara serves as the Chairperson of the STEP Barbados Branch, a Director of the Barbados International Business Association (BIBA), and Chairperson of BIBA’s Marketing and Communications Committee.
+She made the Citywealth IFC Power Women Top 200 List in 2017, 2016, 2015 and 2014, which recognises women of influence in government, private wealth, private client advisory and philanthropy across international financial centres.